Molly is currently a student studying Earth Science, English, and Studio Art.

 In the opening chapters of The Scarlet Letter, written by Nathaniel Hawthorne, Hester Prynne is directly compared to the Virgin Mary.
 Hawthorne explains how her image may remind an outsider of “…Divine Maternity…the sacred image of sinless motherhood,” (Hawthorne 42).
-Hester’s comparison to the Virgin Mary can be analyzed on many levels, and this paper will examine the extent to which the comparison affects not only Hester’s character within the novel, but also how it challenges nineteenth century views regarding single mothers.
+Hester’s comparison to the Virgin Mary can be analyzed on many levels, and this paper will examine the extent to which the comparison affects not only Hester’s character within the novel but also how it challenges 19th-century views regarding single mothers.
 Hawthorne uses Hester in order to promote an early version of feminism and argue that motherhood itself is divine, regardless of the circumstances surrounding it.

 The narrator of this passage, and the entire novel, is Hawthorne himself.
 The passage is an observation put forth by Hawthorne, as opposed to the thoughts of a character in the narrative.
 Much of the commentary surrounding Hester’s actions and punishment does come from characters, especially in the pages surrounding this passage.
 The fact that this particular observation comes from Hawthorne acting as an intrusive narrator gives the passage more significance and causes it to stand out to the reader.